pwwang/pyparam/docs/commands.md

 ### Usage

 You can specify some example usages for the program.
 A single string or list of strings acts as the description.
-You can also use `{prog}` as a placeholder for the program name.
+You can also use `%(prog)s` as a placeholder for the program name.

 By default, `pyparam` generates default usages for the program.
 It literally list all the required parameters and merge all optional ones as `[OPTIONS]`.